 9th August 2023

-These “debt” investments are regarded as a lower risk versus “equity” (crowdfuding) investments and so typically offer a lower projected return.
+These “debt” investments are regarded as a lower risk versus “equity” (crowdfunding) investments and so typically offer a lower projected return.
 This is because peer to peer projects will typically have some form of security, which means that there is a charge over an asset.
 Charges can be a first charge which ranks top and means these charge holders get paid first.
-Secondary (or later) charges means that the charge holder gets paid after the higher ranking charges have been paid.
-First charge holders typically control whether to trigger a demand for payment.
+Secondary (or later) charges mean that the charge holder gets paid after the higher-ranking charges have been paid.
+First, charge holders typically control whether to trigger a demand for payment.

 Some peer-to-peer lending platforms require security in order to further secure investor funds.
 Whilst this does not guarantee that an investor will receive their funds back if a project does not go to plan, there is a better chance that the funds will be recoverable.

 An obvious example of when security may exist is in a crowdfunded property project.
-If a fundraiser has a piece of land and wishes to raise finance for the development and build, the platform will look to take a registered charge on the land.
+If a fundraiser has a piece of land and wishes to raise finance for the development and building, the platform will look to take a registered charge of the land.
 The value of the land must be enough to cover the original amount borrowed and associated fees.

 Let’s look at an example.